 In my junior year I made a life changing decision to leave school and head to Hawaii to ride the big waves.
 So with $85 in my pocket and my surf board, off I went.
 Upon arrival I realized that I couldn?t make a living surfing so I took a job at a local chop house and had the good fortune of apprenticing under two of the finest chefs in the Islands for almost two years.
 By the time I arrived back on the mainland I was armed with an entire arsenal of skills that would allow me to become what I have become today.

-I served as the director of food and beverage at the Harbor Hotel in Watkins Glen, NY for the last five and a half years www.watkinsglenharborhotel.com.
-I am currently semi-retired, but still very active in the culinary world.
+I served as the director of food and beverage at the Harbor Hotel in Watkins Glen, NY for the last five and a half years.
+I am currently semi-retired, but still very active in the culinary world and you can find me at The Diner in Horseheads, NY www.thedinerinhorseheads.com.
 I was previously the executive chef for two years at Castel Griesh, and served in the same capacity for eight years at The LindenwaldHaus in Elmira prior to that.
 While in their employment I developed recipes and menus to meet the needs of all types of events: Weddings, rehearsal dinners, large parties, and off site catering.
 Additionally, I directed our corporate aviation catering activities.
 I have prepared food for many Hollywood stars and politicians, including Hillary Clinton, Angelina Jole , Robert Dinero, John Glen, and Bill Cosby.
 Additionally, my staff and I did all of Tommy Hilfiger?s catering when he would come to town to visit family.